 1. User-Centric Experience

 A user-centric experience is anything that makes the learning journey a smoother ride.
-It focuses on the comfort of the learner.
-Smoother routes include; educational online-games, social learning, personalisation, and adding narrative to formal learning and gamification.
+As you might expect, it focuses on the comfort of the learner.

 3. Social Interaction

-Social interaction is no doubt one of the most valuable aspects of an LXP.
-Observing and replicating how others behave is a big part of human nature.
-In fact, social learning accounts for 20% of all learning.
+In general, LXPs are strong at promoting informal learning experiences.
+As such, it is little wonder that they have a strong social learning focus.
+After all, observing and replicating how others behave is a big part of human nature.
+In fact, according to the 70:20:10 model, social learning accounts for 20% of all learning.

-On a Learning Experience Platform, you get the full social experience.
-This includes:
+On an LXP, you get the full social experience.
+This usually includes: